Anandprabhu530/Full-Stack-Open/README.md

 You can check it out here: https://fullstackopen.com/en/

-I have created seperate branche for seperate part exercises.(In order to get more familiar with git)
+I have created different branches for different exercises (In order to get more familiar with git).

-Make sure to check all out.Thank you:blush:.
+Make sure to check out.Thank you:blush:.

 Also if you find any error, Please create PR and help me with it :heart_eyes:.